 Southern Health Partner's Operational Leadership have clinical backgrounds and extensive experience in correctional medicine.
-Our team will ease the burden of providing secure, affordable inmate patient healthcare with innovations only our
+Our team will ease the burden of providing secure, affordable inmate patient healthcare with innovations only our professional insight can envision.

 OUR MISSION

 To grow, through our experience, relationships, and reputation, and continue as the leader in providing affordable inmate health care to county jails.